distractedm1nd/prism/README.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-0097FF.svg)
 [![License](https://img.shields.io/badge/license-MIT-0097FF.svg)](https://opensource.org/licenses/MIT)

-# Deimos Key-Transparency
+# Prism Key-Transparency

 ## 🌕 Overview

-Deimos is a key-transparency solution, strongly inspired by the paper [Tzialla et. al](https://eprint.iacr.org/2021/1263.pdf).
+Prism is a key-transparency solution, strongly inspired by the paper [Tzialla et. al](https://eprint.iacr.org/2021/1263.pdf).
 It uses transparency dictionaries under the hood, offering a generalized solution for managing a label-value map in environments where the service maintaining the map is not completely trusted.

-Deimos provides the first key-transparency solution to enable automatic verification of the service provider.
+Prism provides the first key-transparency solution to enable automatic verification of the service provider.
 This is achieved by providing constant size succinct proofs to WASM light clients over a data availbility layer.
 The system is designed to be efficient, scalable and secure, making it suitable for a wide range of applications.

 ## 🌖 Features